asyncwebio/classplusplus-online-classroom/readme.txt

 = Can I customize my classes? =
 Absolutely.
 The plugin offers extensive customization options for each class.
 You can give meaningful names to classes, secure them with access codes, specify custom presentation URLs, enable recording, require moderator approval for joining, and customize branding elements like logos, welcome messages, and theme colors.
 You can also set up a custom logout page, change the class layout, enable private chat, and provide additional metadata.

-= Is it necessary to have a Class++ or BigBlueButton server before using this plugin? = Yes, you need access to a Class++ server. <a href="https://classplusplus.ai/" target="_blank">Click here to start a free two-week trial</a>.
+= Is it necessary to have a HEL Online Classroom or BigBlueButton server before using this plugin? = Yes, you need access to a HEL Online Classroom server. <a href="https://classplusplus.ai/" target="_blank">Click here to start a free two-week trial</a>.
 Alternatively, you can also use this plugin with any self-hosted or 3rd party BigBlueButton server.
-You would need server URL and secret from either Class++ or BigBlueButton server for the plugin to work correctly.
+You would need server URL and secret from either HEL Online Classroom or BigBlueButton server for the plugin to work correctly.

 = Can I restrict class access to certain users? =
 The plugin allows you to secure your class with an access code.
 Additionally, you can manage participant entry through moderator approval setting.
 With a little bit of programming, you can customize users' join URL with their names that you can pass as a parameter.